If you are thinking about applying to Aquinas College, there is no application fee, which means it is free to apply.

 Make sure to check with Aquinas College for more information on admission factors.

 To apply to Aquinas College, all applicants must submit the following items.
-Check with Aquinas College's admissions department to confirm all application materials and requirements.
+Check in with Aquinas College's admissions department to confirm all application materials and requirements.

 Area | Required | Recommended | Required for Some | Details (If Any) |